 You should take breaks if possible, to experience and explore the beautiful coastal nature.
 There are so many places along the road that are great to see.
 This part of Norway is great in beautiful weather, but is even better when the winter storms are at their most extreme.

-Here you can see a 360 panorama from the Atlantic Road.
+Below you can see a 360 panorama from the Atlantic Road.
 At the bottom of the panorama, you will find navigation buttons that allow you to “travel” around and focus on places you want to take a closer look at.
 Some panoramas allow you to “jump” to other locations.
+The 360 panoramic pictures are provided by 360 Aircam by Arild Solberg.

 A total of eight bridges are part of the road between Kårvåg and Vevang, the bridges traverses several small islands and reefs.
 The largest bridge and the most famous one is the 260 meter long Storseisundbrua Bridge.